the-events-calendar/gigpress/readme.txt

 * Fixed a typo in the database upgrade check that was leading to about 30 extra queries being performed on every page load throughout WordPress.
 Oops?
 * Added the missing "notes" field to the show listings on Related Post entries and in the RSS feed
-* Added an "Add a show" link to the WordPress 2.7 favorites menu
+* Added an "Add a show" link to the WordPress 2.7 favourites menu
 * Added a new shortcode parameter "limit" that will display only a chosen number of shows (only works when *not* segmenting by tour, or when used in conjunction with displaying a specific tour using the "tour" shortcode parameter)
 * Added Bulgarian (thanks to Ivo Minchev) and Danish (thanks to Michael Tysk-Andersen) translations